288 FRIDAY 10 APRIL 2015

 Favourite Lyrics: This will be, / you and me, / yes sir-ee / eternally / Hugging and squeezing, and kissing and pleasing, / Together forever through rain or whatever.

 Turkish March – Zdenek Chabala & Turkish Philharmonic

 The farcical show centres around a nameless orphan only known as “El Chavo” (The Kid) who lives in a barrel in a low-income building block.
-His interaction with the rest of the block’s residents is full of physical comedy and gags for the younger viewers, but at the same time, it offers double entendres for its older audiences.
+His interaction with the rest of the block’s residents is full of physical comedy and gags for the younger viewers.
+Still, at the same time, it offers double entendres for its older audiences.

 For years, I thought the show to be just a silly reminder of how easy I could be entertained when I was a child.
-It was only recently, after watching a few episodes on Netflix that I came to appreciate how smart the show was.
+After watching a few episodes on Netflix, it was only recently that I came to appreciate how clever the show was.
 I found myself laughing out loud at many of their situations.
-There’s a reason why after 45 years the show still plays non-stop throughout the Americas.
+There’s a reason why after 45 years, the show still plays non-stop throughout the Americas.

 Song Title: Turkish March – 1809 Genre: Classical Artist: Zdenek Chabala & Turkish Philharmonic Composer: Ludwig van Beethoven Album: Classical For The New Age